jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

     - Kess — Today at 10:59 AM
 I can also confirm that on community servers, a couple times in the middle of the player turn monsters that were just killed would revive at full health, without any revive spells and just popped back to life 😅.
 The instance I remember best was one person casted a spell that killed a golem and a miniboss golem, then walked as far as they could, then clicked the end turn button (though the other two of us were still planning things so turn wasn't over), and -pop- the miniboss and golem were back at full health.
 Also freezing the newly reborn enemies did not show the frozen vfx but did list it in their status effects
 ---
-- FIND OUT HOW TO ENABLE STEAM REMOTE PLAY BEFORE EVENT
+- FIND OUT HOW TO ENABLE STEAM REMOTE PLAY BEFORE EVENT (FEB 12)
     - https://steamcommunity.com/app/1618380/discussions/0/3872591600381876700/
 -  timemason needs a change
 waiting for timemason's ability to work, especially as the game goes on, is a huge time-sink and gets very boring.
 I get that part of it is a time-crunch challage, but is there any way we could make it so you can volunteer to speed it up or something?